-We have developed an original elastic element model.
-Either mass-and-spring model or simplex element in FEM (Finite Element Method) is generally used as an elastic element model.
+Either mass-and-spring model or simplex element in FEM (Finite Element Method) is generally used as an elastic element model[3].
 Our model solves instabilities and improprieties in mass-and-spring model when elastic elements are strongly deformed.
-Our model's concept is simple and we have developed a fast computation method to solve it numerically [6].
+Our model's concept is simple and we have developed a fast computation method to solve it numerically[6].
 It permits any number of vertices in the element.
 It is an advantage to be free from subdividing elements into simplex elements or truss structured springs, which is necessary in other models.
-Free vertex layout is a necessity for constructing our gradational resolution model.
+Free vertex layout is a necessity for constructing our gradational resolution model (GRM).

-2.2.
-Definition of elastic force
+2.2 Definition of Elastic Force

 Followings are definition of elastic force in our element model.
-Restoration force is proportional to the vertex displacements in the element from the reference position, that gives its reference shape, the goal of element restoration (Figure 1).
+Restoration force is proportional to the vertex displacements in the element from the reference position, which gives its reference shape, the goal of element restoration (Fig. 1).
 The reference shape's location is decided in each element as is; both the resultant internal force and the moment of force of the internal stresses are equal to zero vectors.